SilentBob92PL/AppListOrganiser/README.md

 Thanks for great app to Steam006. https://cs.rin.ru/forum/viewtopic.php?f=29&t=80797

+To work you need Microsoft .NET Framework 4.5.0 or newer.

 Usage:
 - On start select your Steam directory.
 (If found is loaded from registry).